 Community Giving: Each year, the View Ridge PTA sponsors events designed to benefit the wider community.
 Events have included coat drives, food drives run by student council, packing backpack meals for students in need, and grocery gift cards for families.

 Conferences: Once a year View Ridge teachers meet with parents in formal conferences.
 Year-round, however, teachers encourage communication about student progress and any appropriate concerns/thoughts you wish to communicate.
-Our yearly conferences take place during 3 full-days before Thanksgiving Break.
+Our yearly conferences take place during the three days before Thanksgiving Break.
 There is no school for students during the three conference days.

 Counseling: View Ridge has a counselor with an open door policy to all students and families at VRE.
 See the Counseling Page for more information.

-Drop Off: Playground supervision starting at 7:35am only on primary and intermediate playground.
+PAST PROCEDURE: Playground supervision starts at 7:35am, only on the primary and intermediate playgrounds.
 Kids and parents stay outside until the 7:55 am bell.
 Leave strollers outside.
-Don’t forget about the Sandpoint Community Church parking lot drop off area.
-8:00am, kids should be in the classroom.
+You can also use the Sandpoint Community Church parking lot as a drop off area.
+By 8:00am, kids should be in the classroom.
 If your student arrives after 8:00am they should proceed to the office for a late slip.

 Early Release Days: During the school year early release days are scheduled to allow staff to have time for professional development.
 Breakfast and Lunch are served on early release days.
 For the 2020-2021 School Year, View Ridge has an early release every Wednesday at 1:10 pm.